Skip to main content

 (1) "Actual value" is the dollar amount that an individual paid for an item or service, or for his/her share of an item or service.

-(2) "Current market value" is the dollar amount for which an item would sell on the local open market.
+(2) "Fair market value" is the dollar amount for which an item would sell on the local open market.

-(3) "Household" is a personal place of residence in which individuals share common living quarters and function as a single economic unit.
+(3) "Household" is a personal place of residence in which individuals share common living quarters and that functions as a single economic unit.

 (4) "Household of another income standard" is equal to two-thirds of the income standard for an individual or couple as applicable.

-(5) "In-kind support and maintenance" is unearned income in the form of food or shelter, or something that can be used to get food or shelter, that a person is given or receives because someone else pays for it.
+(5) "In-kind support and maintenance" is unearned income in the form of shelter, or something that can be used to get shelter, that a person is given or receives because someone else pays for it.

-(6) "Living in household of another" means that the individual does not live in his/her own household as defined in paragraph (B)(7) of this rule.
+(6) "Living in household of another" means that an individual is living in a household other than his or her own household as defined in paragraph (B)(7) of this rule.

 (7) "Living in own household" means that: